 Former Captain of Queen Mary 2 awarded honorary degree

-Former Captain of the Queen Mary 2, Captain Oprey, has been awarded an honorary degree of Doctor of Maritime Studies by Solent University today (Tuesday 10 July): "I am very proud to receive this award today and hope that this is the start of a nice association between myself and the University for many years to come."
+Former Captain of the Queen Mary 2, Captain Kevin Oprey has been awarded an honorary degree of Doctor of Maritime Studies by Solent University today (Tuesday 10 July): "I am very proud to receive this award today and hope that this is the start of a nice association between myself and the University for many years to come," he said.

 Captain Oprey was born and grew up in Southampton and comes from a long line of seafarers.
 As a boy, he spent much of his time sailing boats on the Solent, one of the world’s most renowned sailing waters.